fleetdm/fleet/handbook/brand.md

 - Document any issues in GitHub as a [bug report](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=bug%2C%3Areproduce&template=bug-report.md&title=), and assign for fixing.
 - If in doubt about anything regarding design or layout, please reach out to the Design team.

-### How to Make Usability Changes to the Website
+### How to make usability changes to the website

-We want to make it as easy as possible to manage devices with Fleet.
-Our team should change the website whenever it will improve ease of use.
+We want to make it as easy as possible to learn how to manage devices with Fleet.
+Anyone inside or outside the company can suggest changes to the website to improve ease of use and clarity.

 To propose changes:
 1. Decide what you want to change.
 A small change is the best place to start.